nvda-es/TeleNVDA/readme.md

 Note: The process for forwarding ports, enabling UPNP or configuring Windows firewall is outside of the scope of this document.
 Please consult the information provided with your router for further instruction.

 Enter a key into the key field, or press generate.
 The other person will need your external IP along with the key to connect.
 If you entered a port other than the default (6837) in the port field, make sure that the other person appends the alternative port to the host address in the form &lt;external ip&gt;:&lt;port&gt;.
+Additionally, an encryption password can be specified.

 If you want to forward the chosen port using UPNP, enable the "Use UPNP to forward this port if possible" checkbox.